Skip to content Skip to main navigation Report an accessibility issue

 You are in the right place.

-Student Outdoor Leadership Experience is the most in-depth, long-term outdoor leadership development program on campus.
+Student Outdoor Leadership Experience (SOLE) is the most in-depth, long-term outdoor leadership development program on campus.

 SOLE is unlike any other course or training program you ever had.
 The class focuses on learning technical skills like climbing, kayaking, biking, backpacking, and other backcountry travel while simultaneously diving into leadership, communication, teaching, risk management and other skills needed to be an outdoor leader.
 Each weekend is long and in-depth, so a strong commitment to learning is needed to be successful in this class.